 Register your go card

-There's many great benefits when you register your go card online:
+When you register your go card online, you can:

 - top-up your card online and over the phone